mmshahria/GlassboardTech-API-Reference/Deals/PATCH Patch a Deal by dealId.md

   <strong> additionalProperties </strong> `object`

-A set of `key:value` pairs representing additional properties for this deal.
-Enclosed data body must be in JSON format.
+JSON object descriptor encloses A set of `key:value` pairs representing additional properties for this deal.This can be useful for storing additional information in a structured format.

   <strong> taxData </strong> `object`

-A set of `key:value` pairs representing tax related information.
+JSON object descriptor encloses A set of `key:value` pairs representing tax-related information.
   * <strong>taxStatus<strong> `enum` <br>
 The current status of the tax for this deal.Allowed `enum` values are `TAX DATA EXPORTED┃APPROVED BY TAX ANALYST┃TAXES BEING PROCESSED BY CCH┃WAITING ORGANIZER APPROVAL┃REJECTED BY ORGANIZER┃APPROVED BY ORGANIZER`.
   * <strong>uploaded1065File<strong> `string` <br> Uploaded Schedule K-1 (Form 1065) file path url.
 Path `string` of the 1065File.